joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 This "videogame" goes beyond what a videogame even is.
 1000xRESIST is an experience worth living through.

-The narrative, the dialogues, the scenes, the voice acting, the sountrack, the framing.
+The narrative, the dialogues, the scenes, the voice acting, the soundtrack, the framing.

 Everything here comes together to create an extremely unique piece of science fiction, dealing with theme upon theme upon theme expertly.